arcana-network/license/PRIVACY.md

     We may charge you a fee for processing your request for access.
 Such a fee depends on the nature and complexity of your access request.
 Information on the processing fee will be made available to you.

-12. **Links to Other Sites:** The Platform may contain links to other websites.
+13. **Links to Other Sites:** The Platform may contain links to other websites.
 Those websites are not governed by this Privacy Policy.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 Please read the Privacy Policy and Terms and Conditions of such websites before using such websites.
 We have no control over and shall not be responsible for the content, privacy policies or practices of any third-party sites or services.

-13. **Changes to our Privacy Policy:** We reserve the right to update this Privacy Policy at any time and at our sole discretion.
+14. **Changes to our Privacy Policy:** We reserve the right to update this Privacy Policy at any time and at our sole discretion.
 Any changes to or modifications of this Privacy Policy shall be in effect as of the “Last Updated Date” referred to at the top of this page.
 We will notify you of such changes prominently either by posting a notice of such changes before they take effect, or by sending you a notification directly.
 The amended Privacy Policy is effective once we notify you of the change.
 We encourage you to periodically review this Privacy Policy.

-14. **Minor**: As provided in our T&C, our Service is not intended for anyone under the age of 18 or minor under the law of the country where the Services are accessed (“**Minor**”).
+15. **Minor**: As provided in our T&C, our Service is not intended for anyone under the age of 18 or minor under the law of the country where the Services are accessed (“**Minor**”).
 We do not intend to or knowingly collect any Personal Data related to a Minor.
 If you believe that Personal Data of any minor has been collected or provided to us, please contact us.

-15. **Contact Details:** For queries on any aspect of this Privacy Policy or to provide any feedback please contact our office at:**hello@arcana.network**
+16. **Contact Details:** For queries on any aspect of this Privacy Policy or to provide any feedback please contact our office at:**hello@arcana.network**

-**(Last Updated: 10<sup>th</sup> June 2022)**
+**(Last Updated: 21<sup>st</sup> Dec 2022)**